 C. Leadership assumes everything will change — Management assumes everything will stay the same

 Let’s just think about Ukraine in the late nineties and think about the president.
 He is the leader and he assumes everything will change.
 He is making new contacts with the West and he is making new laws.
 People are being paid their salary; the pensioners are getting money.
 Then there is the management.
 Supposedly many things should have changed in Ukraine.
-But in fact through the bureaucrats very little has changed because the bureaucrats, the administrative people, assume that everything will be just the same.
-Now it’s even better for them because they still have the old laws and there are new laws, so now there are two sets of laws to take care of!
+But in fact through the bureaucrats very little changed because the bureaucrats, the administrative people, assumed that everything would be just the same.
+Now it was even better for them because they still had the old laws and there are new laws, so now there were two sets of laws to take care of!

 You will find that you have those people.
 To change a person who does administrative work is difficult.
 You have to change your files and you have to change all these things.
 But the leader is just thinking about change.
 Everything will change.
-CBLT hopes to see many changes in the churches here.
-CBLT wants to see a new church where we’ll have many men and not only women; a church in which we would have _______________ _________________ leaders and not just educated leaders; a church where we have patience and love instead of the other things; a church where we have team leadership instead of dictatorship; and a church where we have a spirit of constantly starting new churches.
+New Life for Churches hopes to see many changes in the churches here.
+New Life wants to see a new church where we’ll have many men and not only women; a church in which we would have _______________ _________________ leaders and not just educated leaders; a church where we have patience and love instead of the other things; a church where we have team leadership instead of dictatorship; and a church where we have a spirit of constantly starting new churches.

 IX.
 GOD SUPPLIES WHAT IS NEEDED TO SUCCEED IN MINISTRY